steerpike100/cy-independent-tests/README.md

   git clone git@github.com:steerpike100/cy-independent-tests.git
   ```

-2. Navigate to the project root directory:
+2. Navigate to the project root directory for where you cloned the repository:

   ```shell
   cd cy-independent-tests